November 16, 2020

-In this review I’ll be telling you what the Tracy Anderson method is, what the workouts in the online studio are like (this streaming workout service is very different than others), how to sign up for the service, the equipment you’ll need, who will love this program and so much more.
+In this review you’ll find out what the Tracy Anderson method is, what the workouts in the online studio are like (this streaming workout service is very different than others), how to sign up for the service, the equipment you’ll need, who will love this program and so much more.

 On a side note, this review is of the Tracy Anderson Online Studio (her on-demand streaming workout service), not a scientific opinion about the methods Tracy uses.
 But if you want to read some opinions about her methods, I’ll link out to some interesting articles where you can do that at the end of this review.